Council Members, 2014-2016

-In late 2011, six new Council members were elected to serve four-year terms starting in 2012, and Rogelio Saenz was appointed Council Chair.
-A list of previous Councils is also available on our website.
+In fall of 2013, six new members were elected to serve four-year terms on the ICPSR Governing Council starting in 2014, and Christopher Achen was appointed Council Chair.
+A list of previous Councils also is available on our website.

-Marilyn Andrews is the Data Librarian in Spatial and Numeric Data Services (SANDs) at the Dr. Archer Library, University of Regina (UR).
-Since graduating with her M.L.S. degree from Dalhousie University, she has held various positions at UR including Archives Librarian, Science Reference Librarian, Government Publications Librarian, and Acting Associate Librarian (Client Services).
+Marilyn Andrews is the Data Librarian in Spatial and Numeric Data Services (SANDs) at the Dr. Archer Library, University of Regina, Saskatchewan (UR).
+Since graduating with her MLS degree from Dalhousie University, she has held various positions at UR including Archives Librarian, Science Reference Librarian, Government Publications Librarian, and Acting Associate Librarian (Client Services).
 She has also carried out subject liaison responsibilities for multiple disciplines over the time span.
-She is a member of the UR Executive Council and recently served on the University Search Committee for Vice President -- Research.
+She is a member of the UR Executive Council and recently served on the University Search Committee for Vice President – Research.
 Her career as a Data Librarian commenced when she became a founding member of ACCOLEDS (A COPPUL Consortium of Library Electronic Data Services) formed in 1992.
 In 1993, ACCOLEDS joined ICPSR and she became the UR Official Representative.
-Additionally, she is the UR Official Contact to the Data Liberation Initiative since its inception in 1995, and is a member of the DLI Education Committee.
+Additionally, she has been the UR Official Contact to the Data Liberation Initiative since its inception in 1995, and a member of the DLI Education Committee.
 She has been a member of both the Canadian Association of Public Data Users and the International Association for Social Science Information Service and Technology (IASSIST) since 1991.
-Currently, she is serving as the IASSIST Regional Secretary for Canada; previously she was a Regional Committee member for Canada.
-She was a presenter at all six of the National Summer Institutes for Statistical and GIS Analysis at the University of Regina held between 2005 and 2010 when funding ceased.
+She serves as the IASSIST Regional Secretary for Canada; previously she was a Regional Committee member for Canada.
+She was a presenter at all six of the National Summer Institutes for Statistical and GIS Analysis at the University of Regina held between 2005 and 2010 (when funding ceased).
 She is a member of the Saskatchewan Research Data Centre (SKY-RDC) Management Committee.

 Tony N. Brown is an Associate Director, Center for Research on Health Disparities and an Associate Professor, Department of Sociology at Vanderbilt University.
 His research interests are in critical race theory, cultural competencies, health disparities, medical sociology, quantitative methods, race and racism, race socialization, racial attitudes, racial identity, social psychology, sociology of mental health, and survey methods.
-He received his Ph.D. from the University of Michigan and currently serves on the faculty of the Program on Effective Health Communication at the Vanderbilt University Medical Center and as affiliate faculty for the Center for Latin American Studies in addition to his other positions at Vanderbilt.
+He received his PhD from the University of Michigan and currently serves on the faculty of the Program on Effective Health Communication at the Vanderbilt University Medical Center and as affiliate faculty for the Center for Latin American Studies in addition to his other positions at Vanderbilt.
 Along with Teresa L. Scheid he is editor of the book A Handbook for the Study of Mental Health: Social Contexts, Theories, and Systems, 2nd ed.
 (2010), Cambridge University Press.
-He is also a co-author with Chase L. Lesane- Brown, Emily E. Tanner-Smith, and Marino Bruce of the forthcoming article “Negotiating Boundaries and Bonds: Frequency of Young Children’s Socialization to their Ethnic/Racial Heritage” in Journal of Cross Cultural Psychology; and a co-author with Emily E. Tanner-Smith and Chase L. Lesane-Brown of the forthcoming “Investigating Whether and When Ethnic/Race Socialization Improves Academic Performance” in The Journal of Negro Education.
-He currently serves as editor of the American Sociological Review and has previously been an editorial board member for Social Psychology Quarterly, Journal of Health and Social Behavior, and Race and Society.
+He is also a co-author with Chase L. Lesane- Brown, Emily E. Tanner-Smith, and Marino Bruce of the article “Negotiating Boundaries and Bonds: Frequency of Young Children’s Socialization to their Ethnic/Racial Heritage” in Journal of Cross Cultural Psychology; and a co-author with Emily E. Tanner-Smith and Chase L. Lesane-Brown of the article “Investigating Whether and When Ethnic/Race Socialization Improves Academic Performance” in The Journal of Negro Education.
+He has been an editor of the American Sociological Review and an editorial board member for Social Psychology Quarterly, Journal of Health and Social Behavior, and Race and Society.

-Carl Lagoze is Associate Professor of Information at the University of Michigan School of Information.
-He has been a leader in research on digital libraries and interoperability in information systems.
-He contributed to key developments in the field, including the Flexible Extensible Digital Object Repository Architecture (Fedora); the Warwick Framework for the Dublin Core Metadata Initiative; the ABC Metadata Ontology; Open Archives Initiative Protocol for Metadata Harvesting (OAI-PHM); and Open Archive Initiative Object Reuse and Exchange (OAI-ORE).
-He spent most of his career at Cornell University, where he received a B.A. in Urban Planning and a Ph.D. in Information Science.
-He served as a faculty member in the Computing and Information Sciences Department, as well as a Digital Library Scientist and Research Specialist.
-He also holds an M.S.E. in Software Engineering from the Wang Institute of Graduate Studies
+Carl Lagoze is an Associate Professor of Information at the University of Michigan School of Information.
+He is a leader in research on digital libraries and interoperability in information systems.
+He contributed to key developments in the field, including the Flexible Extensible Digital Object Repository Architecture (Fedora); the Warwick Framework for the Dublin Core Metadata Initiative; the ABC Metadata Ontology; Open Archives Initiative Protocol for Metadata Harvesting (OAI-PHM); and the Open Archive Initiative Object Reuse and Exchange (OAI-ORE).
+He spent most of his career at Cornell University, where he received a BA in Urban Planning and a PhD in Information Science.
+He was a faculty member in the Computing and Information Sciences Department, and a Digital Library Scientist and Research Specialist.
+Lagoze also holds an MSE in Software Engineering from the Wang Institute of Graduate Studies.

-Linda J. Waite is the Lucy Flower Professor of Urban Sociology; Co-Director, MD/PhD Program in Medicine, the Social Sciences, and Aging, Pritzker School of Medicine at the University of Chicago.
+Linda J. Waite is the Lucy Flower Professor of Urban Sociology; and Co-Director, MD/PhD Program in Medicine, the Social Sciences, and Aging, Pritzker School of Medicine at the University of Chicago.
 Her research interests include social demography, aging, the family, health, working families, and the link between biology, psychology, and the social world.
-She received her Ph.D. from the University of Michigan and held positions at the RAND Corporation before moving to the University of Chicago where she is a Senior Fellow at NORC as well as Co-Director of the Center on Aging.
+She received her PhD from the University of Michigan and held positions at the RAND Corporation before moving to the University of Chicago, where she is a Senior Fellow at NORC as well as Co-Director of the Center on Aging.
 She is also a member of the Scientific Advisory Board for eHarmony Labs.
-Her current research focus is on the National Social Life, Health, and Aging Project (NSHAP), a study which has at its core a national survey of older adults first interviewed in 2005 and 2006.
-A second interview is planned for NSHAP respondents and their partners in 2010-2011.
+Her current research focus is on the National Social Life, Health, and Aging Project (NSHAP), a study that has at its core a national survey of older adults first interviewed in 2005 and 2006, with a second interview for NSHAP respondents and their partners in 2010-2011.
 In 2008 she received the National Institutes of Health MERIT (Method to Extend Research in Time) award, which recognizes researchers who have demonstrated superior competence and outstanding productivity.
-She is the author and co-author of many books and articles and serves on several national boards and committees.
-She is the current Chair of the Committee on Population, National Research Council, National Academy of Sciences, and a member of the Executive Committee, Board of Advisors, Division of Behavioral and Social Sciences and Education of the National Academy of Sciences.
+She is the author or co-author of many books and articles, and she serves on several national boards and committees.
+She is the Chair of the Committee on Population, National Research Council, National Academy of Sciences; and has been a member of the Executive Committee, Board of Advisors, Division of Behavioral and Social Sciences and Education of the National Academy of Sciences.